crdant/hello-node/README.md

 Here are a few things you'll need:

 - GitHub Account (always free and you *should* already have one!)
+Concourse (see
-- Concourse (see [Concourse Setup](http://concourse.ci/vagrant.html) to run locally)
+- [Concourse Setup](http://concourse.ci/vagrant.html) to run locally) [Amazon
-- [Amazon S3](https://aws.amazon.com/s3) compatible storage (use the real thing or try [fake-s3](https://hub.docker.com/r/lphoward/fake-s3/) to run locally)
+- S3](https://aws.amazon.com/s3) compatible storage (use the real thing or try
+- [fake-s3](https://hub.docker.com/r/lphoward/fake-s3/) to run locally) Cloud
-- Cloud Foundry (see [Pivotal Web Services](http://run.pivotal.io/) for a free 60 day trial, or [PCF Dev](http://pivotal.io/pcf-dev) to run locally)
+- Foundry (see [Pivotal Web Services](http://run.pivotal.io/) for a free 60 day
+- trial, or [PCF Dev](http://pivotal.io/pcf-dev) to run locally)

 ## Concourse Setup

 If you have an existing Concourse CI system setup, skip to the next section.

-> NOTE: The pipeline and scripts used in this project have been tested on Concourse **v1.2.0**.
+> NOTE: The pipeline and scripts used in this project have been tested on Concourse **v3.3.0**.
 If you experience any problems, please ensure you are running a current version of Concourse, and remember to `fly -t (alias) sync` !

 Otherwise if you just want to quickly start up Concourse on your local machine you can use the pre-built [Vagrant](https://www.vagrantup.com/) box: